-'''

-' Bring the first sheet of the active document to the front pm.ActiveWorkbook.Sheets(1).Activate

-'''

-Calculate (method)

-Re-calculates the worksheet (similar to the menu command Tools > Recalculate in PlanMaker, but the menu command re-calculates all worksheets in a workbook).
+Activate Parameters: none Return type: none Example: ' Bring the first sheet of the active document to the front pm.ActiveWorkbook.Sheets(1).Activate Calculate (method) Re-calculates the worksheet (similar to the menu command Tools > Recalculate in PlanMaker, but the menu command re-calculates all worksheets in a workbook).
+Syntax: Calculate Parameters: none Return value: none Example: ' Re-calculate the first worksheet pm.ActiveWorkbook.Sheets(1).Calculate Delete (method) Deletes the worksheet from the document.
+Syntax: Delete Parameters: none Return type: none Example: ' Delete the first sheet from the active document

-Calculate

-'''

-' Re-calculate the first worksheet pm.ActiveWorkbook.Sheets(1).Calculate

-'''

-Deletes the worksheet from the document.

-'''

-' Delete the first sheet from the active document pm.ActiveWorkbook.Sheets(1).Delete

-'''